Healthdirect Free Australian health advice you can count on.

 Outdoor heaters need regular safety checks and should be serviced every 2 years.
 Warning signs that a heater is not working well include gas flames and radiant panels that burn yellow or produce soot.

-If you detect a gas leak from your portable outdoor gas heater, turn it off at the cylinder if safe to do so and call your local fire station.
+If you detect a gas leak from your outdoor gas heater, turn it off at the cylinder if safe to do so and call your local fire station.

 Electric blankets